arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

 - Lifting functions and operators, to project ordinary functions into the Parser world.

-Let me give you some examples.
+Let me give you some examples for each of those 4 categories.

 ## Functions for combining generic parsers

-Imagine that for your language you already managed to parse predicates like `(a or b) and not callme()` with a parser called `predicate`, and arbitrary code blocks with a parser called `codeBlock`.
-You want to build a parser able to build an internal representation of an `if`
+Imagine that while building your language you already managed to parse predicates like `(a or b) and not callme()` with a parser called `predicate`, and arbitrary code blocks with a parser called `codeBlock`.
+You want to have a parser able to build an internal representation of an `if` statement:
-statement:

 ```fsharp
 type If =